 The house is infested by mice.
 Lacking the services of an exterminator, all Clara can do is dream that the mice are vanquished by the nutcracker and a company of toy soldiers.
 In the event, however, the nutcracker is killed, which ought to end the play right there.
 But it keeps going.
 The nutcracker is resurrected and transformed into a prince with a singular talent for ballet, which strikes me as convenient.
 Then the prince and Clara dance.

 As the curtain came down, the audience bolted to its feet, applauding enthusiastically.
-Marianne was exhilarated.
+Marianne was thrilled.
 I pretended enthusiasm.
-I could’ve sat sullenly in my seat with my arms folded but I was beginning to realize that pretending to be enthusiastic about Christmas can pay real dividends.
-So I played along.
+I could’ve sat sullenly in my seat with my arms crossed, but I was beginning to realize that pretending to be enthusiastic about Christmas is almost like really enjoying it.

 Feeling it in my Stomach

-I studied her face.
+I studied her expression.
 “So it wasn’t too much for you?
 You’re not sick of it all?”

-She smiled sweetly.
+She smiled.
 “How could I be sick of it, I got to do it with you.”